DilverSingh23/campus-dash/README.md

 # 🚀 CampusDash

-CampusDash is our **MVP** submission for **Hack Knight Spring 2025**, designed to make food delivery on **Queens College campus** more convenient and affordable.
+CampusDash is our **MVP** submission for **Hack Knight Spring 2025**, designed to make food delivery on **Queens College campus** more convenient and affordable for staff and students.
 This platform empowers students and faculty to order food from on-campus spots and have it delivered by fellow students looking to earn extra cash.

 ---